dotnet/arcade/Repro Environment/Overview-Requirements.md

 - Our pool is \STB\DevDiv\DotNet
 - Web services url is http://aee/ws
 - To install the AE client is http://aee/installae.
 IE is needed to install the client.
-- Contact: Dale Hirt in DDIT
+- Contact: Dale Hirt in DDFUN